210jazzorchestra/210jazzorchestra.github.io/README.md

  - `{` `}` curly brackets

 ### Save your changes
-Once you have made your updates click the "Commit Changes..." button in the top right.
-Describe the change you made in the commit message (i.e. updated youtube links, updated bio), and then click commit changes.
-You don't need to add an extended description, and you should choose the default option of committing directly to the `main` branch.
+Once you have made your updates click the `Commit Changes...` button in the top right.
+Describe the change you made in the commit message (i.e. updated youtube links, updated bio), and then click `Commit Changes.` You don't need to add an extended description, and you should choose the default option of committing directly to the `main` branch.

 Then after about a minute, your changes should be reflected on the site.

 ### Issues
 If you run into any trouble or have any questions, just complain at Zac.